Limiting geodesics for first-passage percolation on subsets of $\mathbb{Z}^2$: Geodesic limits

 \subsection{Geodesic graphs}

 We will show that the geodesic graph is in fact a union of geodesics with the appropriate directions.
-Moreover, under the assumption of unique passage times, it is a directed forest. \begin{prop} Assume $\mathbb{P}$ admits geodesics. \begin{enumerate} \item Almost surely, every finite directed path in $\mathbb{G}_n$ is a geodesic.
-It is a subpath of a geodesic ending in $v_n$. \item Assume $\mathbb{P}$ has unique passage times.
-Then each $x \in V \setminus \{v_n\}$ has out-degree 1 in $\mathbb{G}_n$.
-Furthermore viewed as an undirected graph, $\mathbb{G}_n$ has no circuits. \end{enumerate} \end{prop}
+Moreover, under the assumption of unique passage times, it is a directed forest.

+\begin{prop} Assume $\mathbb{P}$ admits geodesics. \begin{longlist}[(2)] \item[(1)] Almost surely, every finite directed path in $\mathbb {G}_n$ is a geodesic.
+It is a subpath of a geodesic ending in $v_n$. \item[(2)] Assume $\mathbb{P}$ has unique passage times.
+Then each $x \in V \setminus\{v_n\}$ has out-degree~1 in $\mathbb{G}_n$.
+Furthermore viewed as an undirected graph, $\mathbb{G}_n$ has no circuits. \end{longlist} \end{prop}